Aantrreksh/sql-query/sqlref/timeseries_matching.md

 # String matching
 {: #string_matching}

+{{site.data.keyword.sqlquery_full}} is deprecated.
+As of 18 February 2024 you can't create new instances, and access to free instances will be removed.
+Existing Standard plan instances are supported until 18 January 2025.
+Any instances that still exist on that date will be deleted.
+{: deprecated}

 You can match the values of a string time series against a string sequence (sequence matching) or against a set of strings (set matching).